rememberanthonyrivers/personal_project_Python_QR_Code_Generator/readMe.txt

 You can also output a qr code to the CLI:
     type $ segno 'yourURLlink.com'
     press enter
-    the output should be generated in the CLI
+    the output will save as a png file within that current directory

 Usage: